fatiando/2023-image/README.md

-It offers tools for applying standard corrections to gravity data; FFT-based transformations to regular grids; forward modelling gravity and magnetic fields using different sources such as point sources, dipoles, rectangular prisms and tesseroids (a.k.a. spherical coordinates); interpolating, gridding and upward continuing harmonic fields data with equivalent sources; and extra functions for different tasks, like reading Oasis Montaj® GRD files.
+It offers tools for applying standard corrections to gravity data; FFT-based transformations to regular grids; forward modelling gravity and magnetic fields using different sources such as point sources, dipoles, rectangular prisms and tesseroids (a.k.a. spherical coordinates).
+It also include tools for interpolating, gridding and upward continuing harmonic fields data with equivalent sources; and for reading geophysical data from industry formats, like Oasis Montaj® GRD files.
 Fatiando a Terra follows the higher standards in software development following best practices for developing, maintaining, testing and documenting our code.
 Our tools rely on well-known Python libraries from the Python scientific ecosystem.
-This allowed us to write fast and efficient implementations of standard and state-of-the art geophysical methodologies.
+This allows us to write fast and efficient implementations of standard and state-of-the art geophysical methodologies.